 About one in five deaths from cancer are due to smoking.
 More than 16,600 Australians are diagnosed with a smoking-related cancer each year.

 The good news is that it’s never too late to quit smoking and the sooner you stop, the more you cut your risk of cancer.
 It is also important to avoid second hand tobacco smoke.
 Even if you don’t smoke, breathing in other people’s cigarette smoke can increase your risk of cancer.

-- Call the Quitline on 13 7848 and ask for a free Quit pack to be mailed to you.
+- Call the Quitline on 13 7848 and ask to have a free Quit pack mailed to you.
 A trained Quitline advisor can also help you with practical and expert advice.
 Or order one from this website.

 - Visit our Quitting Smoking page for advice and information on quitting.

 The major cause of skin cancer is over-exposure to UV radiation from the sun and other sources, such as solariums.
 Skin can burn in as little as ten to fifteen minutes in the sun on a typical January day in summer.
 The longer your unprotected skin is in the sun, the greater your risk of getting skin cancer.